-How to Pick Out and Store Zucchini
+How to Pick out and Store Zucchini

 Zucchini grown quickly, and they can become enormous if left unharvested.
 Leave zucchini on the vine too long, and the flesh becomes stringy, tough, and bitter tasting.
 Smaller zukes are typically the tastiest and most tender.
 They should be plump and firm without blemishes or soft spots and have a decent weight to them.
-Larger zucchini are good candidates for stuffing or turning into zucchini relish or chutney.
+Larger zucchini are good candidates for stuffing or turning into zucchini relish.

 All about Zucchini